22 small business tax deductions for your return in 2026

 - Shipping items, such as to a tradeshow

-If you are a consultant who travels for clients, deducting taxes is just one of a few opportunities available to help you manage you travel expenses.
+If you are a consultant who travels for clients, deducting taxes is just one of the opportunities available to help you manage your travel expenses.

 12. Employee salaries and benefits